eyerematthew/testing/VERCEL_DEPLOYMENT.md

 - Select: **Next.js**

 ### Root Directory
-- Click "Edit" next to Root Directory
-- Set to: `packages/nextjs`
+- **IMPORTANT: Leave as `.` (root) - DO NOT change this**
+- The vercel.json will automatically handle the monorepo structure

 ### Build Settings
-- Build Command: `pnpm build`
-- Output Directory: `.next` (default)
-- Install Command: `pnpm install`
+- Leave all build settings as default
+- The vercel.json configures everything automatically

 ### Environment Variables
 Add these in the Vercel dashboard: